Royce Williams

-Elmer Royce Williams (born 4 April 1925) is a retired United States naval aviator.
-He is known for his solo dogfight with seven Soviet pilots during the Korean War, which, according to The San Diego Union-Tribune, has been called "one of the greatest feats in aviation history" by military experts.
-A retired admiral and multiple members of Congress have been campaigning for him to receive the Medal of Honor for his exploit.
-On January 20, 2023, he received the Navy Cross—the second highest military decoration awarded by the U.S. Navy—from Secretary of the Navy Carlos Del Toro.
+Elmer Royce Williams (born 4 April 1925) is a retired United States Navy (USN) naval aviator and Medal of Honor recipient.
+He is known for his solo dogfight with seven Soviet pilots during the Korean War in 1952, which military experts have called "one of the greatest feats in aviation history".
+Originally awarded the Silver Star in 1953 for his conduct during the dogfight, in 2023 he was given an upgrade to the Navy Cross, the USN's second highest decoration.

+On February 24, 2026, Captain Williams received the Medal of Honor.
+Captain Williams is the last living Medal of Honor recipient of the Korean War.